Betta Fish Tank Setup UK: What You Actually Need

 This guide fixes that.

-This is written for real beginners, using 20–40L tanks, practical equipment available in the UK, and a setup approach that prioritises stability, low flow, warmth, and plant cover.
+This is written for real beginners, using 20–40L tanks, practical equipment available in the UK, and a setup approach that prioritises stability, low flow, warmth, and plant cover

 Quick Answer: What is the ideal betta tank setup for beginners in the UK?

-• Low-flow filter (sponge or adjustable internal/HOB)
+• Gentle low‑flow filter (sponge or adjustable internal / HOB with baffle)

 Before setting up the tank, make sure you have all the equipment ready.
 This prevents rushing the process and avoids the most common beginner mistakes.